blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - 12 Tribes of Israel arrive
 ### America
 - Olmecs start in Mexico
-## Time Period 4 (1000 BC - 700 BC)
+## Time Period 5 (1000 BC - 700 BC)
 ### Mesopotamia
 - Phoenicians start colonies
 - Greeks also copy their ideas and make colonies
 - Phoenicians made the Carthage colony that made it's own colonies
+### Asia
+- ~1000 BC: China was getting decentralized, with the philosophies of Confucianism, Taoism and Legalism (Qin, Chu, Jin, Qi, Yang, Zhou)

-## Time Period 6 (1000 BC - 300 BC)
+## Time Period 6 (700 BC - 300 BC)
 ### Mesopotamia, Asia
-- The Median empire conquered part of the Neo-Babylonian empire
+- 678 BC: The Median empire conquered part of the Neo-Babylonian empire
 - 550 BC: They were conquered by the First Persian Empire, the Achaemenid Empire.
 	- Yehud now became Yehud Medinata
 ### Asia
 - ~500 BC: Buddha was enlightened in Bodh Gaya
-- ~1000 BC: China was getting decentralized, with the philosophies of Confucianism, Taoism and Legalism (Qin, Chu, Jin, Qi, Yang, Zhou)
 - ~500 BC Confucius was figuring out morals
 ### Europe
-- Greeks started philosophizing
+- ~600 BC: Greeks started philosophizing
 - Alexander from Macedonia, Greece conquered the entire Persian Empire and was called Alexander the Great
 - The Macedonian Empire was split into Cassander, Lysimachus, Antigonus, Seleucus, Ptolemy
 	- 312 BC: Yehud was now called Coelo-Syria, in the Seleucid Empire